tremho/nativescript-pull-reveal/README.md

 This is done by putting the `<pr:PullRequestPage>` tag at the top of your page, and encompassing your page layout.

-For example, support your non-pull-reveal-enhanced page looks like this:
+For example, suppose your non-pull-reveal-enhanced page looks like this:

 ```xml
     <StackLayout>